 I used to think that I was the only Christian that ever did anything foolish.
 I was under the impression that believers worldwide had mastered the art of living sacred and sanctified in both wake and sleep while I, on the other hand, spent a good bit of my time just trying to remember if I had confessed every individual sin I might have committed in the last 30 seconds.
-As I have built more transparent relationships I realize now that we all face daily pressures and even the most holy of us succumbs at times to impulsive behavior that we know isn’t healthy or right.
+As I have built more transparent relationships I realize now that we all face daily pressures and even the most holy of us succumb at times to impulsive behavior that we know isn’t healthy or right.

-Harsh words spoken in haste are a direct result of a temporary belief that there is nothing beyond “that” moment, and the pressure of “that” moment is demanding release…so, always more often than we wish, we tend to “crack the valve” and bow to the moment.
-All of this means that we are forsaking the idea of future hopes and destiny and promise; all of these are things that God talks much about in the Scriptures.
+Harsh words spoken in haste are a direct result of a temporary belief that there is nothing beyond “that” moment, and the pressure of “that” moment demands release…so more often than we wish we tend to “crack the pressure valve” and bow to the moment.
+All of this means that we are forsaking the idea of future, hope, destiny and promise; though all of these are things that God talks much about and highly values in the Scriptures.

-I say all of that because of something that happened this morning.
 I was sitting in the kitchen reading and drinking coffee, not feeling like I was on God’s “good list” (as my tendency is to turn Him into cosmic Santa when I slip into my own legalistic tendencies).
-And as I was waddling through this mire I saw this:
+And as I was waddling through this mire I saw something:

 A couple of things I will say that are pertinent: Uncle Chu had already been scolded for snarling at our other dog, Phalkor, while they were eating.
 Also, Uncle is about a week overdue for a wash and wax, so he is sauntering around with a fairly powerful musk, and one that tends to cling to your hands when you pet him.

-What Uncle Chu understands about the Gospel, that I have a hard time with, is the goodness of his master.
+What Uncle Chu understands about the Gospel, that I seem to have a hard time with, is the goodness of his master.
 I don’t say that arrogantly, I say that from the dog’s perspective.
 Chu knows that 100% of the time, if he can get in my face and look at me with those big dumb eyes, regardless of what he has done in the last 5 minutes I will pet him and scratch behind his ears and show him affection.

-So as he pushed closer and closer to me, even as I was already petting him, I heard my heart echo the simplest and most profound truth.
-There is never a time when I, as an adopted son of God, cannot step into God’s presence seeking His love, mercy, and grace and fail to find it.
+So as he pushed closer and closer to me, even as I was already petting him, I heard my heart echo the simplest and most profound truth: there is never a time when I, as an adopted son of God, cannot step into God’s presence seeking His love, mercy, and grace and fail to find it.
 Even if I’ve been foolish and had to be corrected.
 Even if I come slightly smelly.
-God welcomes us in EVERY TIME.
+God opens the door and welcomes us in EVERY TIME.

 “but where sin increased, grace abounded all the more,”